Written By

 Who Is Eligible to File a Silicosis Lawsuit?

-It is important for workers who experienced exposure to silica dust during their employment to reach out to an attorney for guidance.
+It is important for workers who experienced exposure to silica dust on the job to reach out to an attorney for guidance.
 Those who received a silicosis diagnosis within the last five years or who worked around or faced exposure to silica could have a case.
 A diagnosis of one of the following medical conditions can also play a role:

 The complex nature of litigation and silicosis claims needs experienced legal counsel to navigate.
 Speak to a lawyer to determine the strength of your legal case and options for a silicosis lawsuit settlement.